![]() |

 Frame alignment seems to be a dying art.
 An older woman came in the store the other day and was looking at bikes but kept complaining that they were not as good as her old bike.
 When I asked about her old bike she said that she hit it with her car and another shop said it could not be fixed.
 Being an arrogant old coot I said I could fix it just bring it in.
 Well I did fix it and it was a pain but not that bad and it was not that expensive to do.
 So if you love your bike and you should mess up the frame even if a few shops say "No way" keep looking they may be right but I feel everything can be fixed, it just has a cost.
 But most times it shows up as just does not feel right.
 Before you go out and start buying a new bike let some one that has the tools give it a look over and if you hear the word "no" look at another shop.

 Front Derailleurs are one of the most misunderstood and hard to get right simple adjustments.
 Even on a new bike where you can be sure most of the parts are working.
 So much of the adjustments are things other then those two little set screws.
 A customer came in with a bike he had spent considerable time on the front derailleur and still could not get to work.
 After I spent about 1/2 hour of my time, more then it would take me to fix it, telling him what I will do to it.
 He left it for me to fix.
 Now remember this is on a new bike.
-I razed it up and twisted it so it would line up with the chain rings.
+I raised it up and twisted it so it would line up with the chain rings.
 Shortened the cable and housing and ran the cable over the pinch bolt and tab instead of under the pinch bolt tab.
 Then I readjusted the set screws to limit the travel.
 As repairs go not a big deal but how do I describe this with out doing it.
 I would love to show people but that would add to the time.
 My opinion is try it your self first but at some point find some one you trust and just let go.

 Front Derailleur II When an older front derailleur stops working correctly and you know it is not the cable.
 I look at four things.
 The first one, is the outer part of the cage twisted in relationship to the chainrings.
 Look down from the seat to see this one.
 A problem that happens when your pants get caught in it.
 Second is the curve of the outer part of the cage bent up too high or curved down into the chain rings.
 It happens when something gets caught in there too.
 Third one is look inside the cage.
 Has the chain cut a grove into the cage?
 If you can not see try to feel it with your finger but be careful it may be sharp.
 The forth one has the front derailleur move straight down into the crank.
 Each has its own fix but it is a good place to start.